Badlands (San Francisco)

-Badlands (sometimes Badlands San Francisco, Badlands SF, or San Francisco Badlands) was a gay bar and nightclub in San Francisco's Castro District, in the U.S. state of California.
+Badlands (sometimes Badlands San Francisco, Badlands SF, or San Francisco Badlands) is a gay bar and nightclub in San Francisco's Castro District, in the U.S. state of California.
+The bar opened in 1975 and closed in July 2020.
+It reopened in October 2023.

+Description

 According to the San Francisco Chronicle, "Most nights attract a healthy crowd to the dance floor, where Britney, Gaga and Madonna rule the playlists."

-The bar opened in 1975 and closed in July 2020.

 History

 In April 2005, the San Francisco Human Rights Commission said the bar discriminated against African American customers and job seekers.
 The bar was included in Business Insider's 2013 list of "The 10 Best Gay Bars in San Francisco".